MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/algorithm.rst

 .. math:: \mathcal{S}'[p,c,a,\ell] \;\leftarrow\; \frac{\mathcal{S}'[p,c,a,\ell]}{N_s}

-This normalization compensates for the FFT summation over :math:`N_s` terms, for which neither FFTW3 nor the native FFT implementation correct post-FFT.
+This normalization compensates for the FFT summation over :math:`N_s` terms.
+Neither the library FFTW3 nor the native FFT implementation apply this normalization by-default, so it must be applied after the FFT.

 Output Dimensions
 ~~~~~~~~~~~~~~~~~